 “Do you want me to get this rolling for you on Monday?”

 “I would really appreciate that, thank you.”
 I smile.

 “Good.
 Now, how would Mr. Gorgeous know who I am?”

 “Okay, so there are several long stories that I must tell you.
 We need sustenance and maybe a few more friends because this is going to be the story of a lifetime—of my lifetime anyway… well, one of them…”

 “Heifer, are you really going to make me wait until the troops get here to tell me what’s going on?”

-An hour and a half later, the entire original crew—including Phil—was all meeting up at a little deli in Pioneer Square called Tat’s.
-It was just like an episode of “Friends.”
-Now, all we told them was that there was something that needed to be discussed, but the moment we pushed three of those tables together, Maxie looks at me and announces, “You got laid.”
+An hour and a half later, the entire original crew—including Phil—is all meeting up at a little deli in Pioneer Square called Tat’s.
+It’s just like an episode of “Friends.”
+Now, all we told them to get them here was that there’s something that needs to be discussed, but the moment we push three of those tables together, Maxie looks at me and announces, “You got laid.”
 I gasp as my widened eyes dart from her to Val to Al and back to her.